amiof/ichat-frant/README.md

 ## ✨ Features

-- add group and chat in group
+- use socket.io
+- use graphql
-- nothing ...
+- use express